Tourism Resilience Plan

 Download a summary of the Plan.

 1. Industry program

-The Tourism NT educational rebate ‘NT Save and Learn’, offered to schools who book a tour in the Northern Territory will be boosted from $1,000 to $3,000 for any trips booked for September 2020 to March 2021.
+The Tourism NT educational rebate ‘NT Save and Learn’ offers an increased incentive from $1,000 to $3,000 to schools who book a tour in the Northern Territory between September 2020 to March 2021.
 This incentive aims to attract more educational tourism trips during the 2020-21 financial year.

 2. Partnership Program